ozontech/file.d/pipeline/antispam/README.md

 ## Sampler

-By default when a source hits the antispam threshold it is banned and all its subsequent logs are silently dropped until unban.
+By default when a source hits the antispam threshold it is banned and all its subsequent events are silently dropped until unban.
 That makes debugging a constantly blocked service impossible.
-The optional block `sampler` enables a per-source sampler that lets a small share of banned logs through.
-Each banned source has its own sampler state: in every `interval` window the first `first` logs pass, then every `thereafter`-th log passes, the rest are dropped.
+The optional block `sampler` enables a per-source sampler that lets a small share of banned events through.
+Each banned source has its own sampler state: in every `interval` window the first `first` events pass, then every `thereafter`-th log passes, the rest are dropped.
 Each passed event can be marked with a boolean field so you can tell sampled events apart from default ones.

 ### Sampler parameters